 You are just starting out, and you don’t see the value of investing in custom branding just yet.
 You’d rather put money back into your business by investing in other startup costs or educational opportunities.

 MY ADVICE: There are a lot of options for pre-made branding packages that don’t require the same time and financial commitment as a custom project.
-Check out Etsy or another creative commerce site to find some branding options.
+Check out my shop, Etsy, or another creative commerce site to find some branding options.
 Keep in mind that some pre-made logos aren’t one-of-a-kind.
 Be sure to look for a package that guarantees to be sold once so that it’s unique to you.
 The other option is to go the DIY route, and there are many classes you can take that will walk you through designing your own brand identity.
 Here are a couple blog posts with design advice to help you with DIYing!

 6 Common Mistakes DIY Designers Make with Their Branding + simple solutions